-“I lived in Georgia at the time of the Atlanta child murders, and I was around the same age of those kids, and I lived right off the Chattahoochee River,” Pauley Perrette said of the series of murders that were committed in Atlanta between 1979 and 1981.
+“I lived in Georgia at the time of the Atlanta child murd3rs, and I was around the same age of those kids, and I lived right off the Chattahoochee River,” Pauley Perrette said of the series of murd3rs that were committed in Atlanta between 1979 and 1981.

 “I was very young then, but I was obsessed with that case.
 Then I got really obsessed with Jonestown.
 I was way too young to be obsessed with these things, but I would every cut out every article — I really don’t like bad guys.”

-And her being drawn to criminals seems to be a subject that’s pretty much defined parts of Perrette’s life.
+And her being drawn to cr1m1nals seems to be a subject that’s pretty much defined parts of Perrette’s life.

-After high school, she attended the Valdosta State University in Valdosta, Georgia, later moving to New York City to continue her studies at the John Jay School of Criminal Science.
+After high school, she attended the Valdosta State University in Valdosta, Georgia, later moving to New York City to continue her studies at the John Jay School of Cr1m1nal Science.

 “All I did was study and study and study,” she said.
 “I wanted to make straight As.
 I loved learning, I have such a love of higher education.”